mosip/mosip-functional-tests/automationtests/README.md

    * regular maven conf folder

 For Linux
-1. Assume Java (8 or above), Maven (3.6.0) and Git softwares are available
+1. Java (8 or above), Maven (3.6.0) and Git softwares are available
 2. settings.xml file needs to be present in two places
    * regular maven conf folder
    * copy the same settings.xml under /usr/local/maven/conf

 DB Properties Change
-Update the following configuration files under the automationtests/src/main/resources folder for the DB details; DB url, username, password as appropriate
+Update the following configuration files under the automationtests/src/main/resources/dbFiles folder for the DB details; DB url, username, password as appropriate
-   * auditqa.cfg.xml
+   * audit_{env}.cfg.xml
-   * kernelqa.cfg.xml
+   * kernelqa_{env}.cfg.xml
-   * masterdataqa.cfg.xml
+   * masterdata_{env}.cfg.xml
-   * preregqa.cfg.xml
+   * prereg_{env}.cfg.xml
-   * regproc.cfg.xml
+   * regproc_{env}.cfg.xml
-   * idaqa.cfg.xml
+   * ida_{env}.cfg.xml

+Update all the .properties file in resources/config/ folder with the valid user and it's credentials.

+Before running the automation suite please build the auth-partner-demo in the system as the automation suite needs this jar to set up.

+TestNgXmlFiles
+The testNgXmlFiles folder at the root will contain all the xml files which contains the path to the corresponding scripts to each modules file.
+You can add and remove the scripts by adding and removing the path to scripts in the xml files.

 ### 1. Access Test Automation Code
 From Browser: